seattle-beach/pivotal-life/README.md

 Then navigate to <http://localhost:3030/> for the default dashboard or <http://localhost:3030/nyc> to see NYC's.
 Log in to basic auth using the `AUTH_USERNAME` and `AUTH_PASSWORD` from the `.env` file.

+If you see openssl errors when running locally:

+    $ brew postinstall openssl

+TODO: Figure out what is touching /usr/local/etc/openssl/cert.pem

 ## Adding an Office Dashboard

 If you'd like to add your own office's dashboard, do the following: